steffensatrapa/cookbook-db/README.md

 ## why?
 Because I can.
 I was annoyed from our mess of printed cooking recipes which where stored chaotically in a ring binder.
-From different sources, damaged punching holes, grease spots, etc. Every time I was flipping through the complete folder to find a specific recipe.
+From different sources, damaged punching holes, grease spots, etc. Every time I had to flip through the complete folder to find a specific recipe.
 I did not want to use the big web portals like chefkoch-de, because of massive advertising and dependence.
 Keep your data yours.
-Also I wanted to be able to implement my own query queries like "give my a *random* receipe with tag *main dish*".
+Also I wanted to be able to implement my own query queries like "give my a *random* receipe with Tag *main dish*".

 ## features
 - simple to use.
 No unnecessary functions and bloat.